we have you covered at every step of your healing journey.

 We want to equip you with the insight to avoid getting sucked into diet culture masking itself as wellness.
 Here are some accessible ways to do so (that don’t involve going on any sort of diet).

-What to focus on instead:
+what to focus on instead

 This includes examining not just physical health but also mental, environmental, emotional, spiritual, and social.
 While you may feel you are eating a nutrient-dense diet, if you’re feeling increasingly stressed or anxious around each meal time or you are unable to participate in social events because food may be present - it warrants the question: are these behaviors health promoting?